-To estimate the overall cost to ratepayers of implementing the bill, JFO used the SEA technical model with adjusted requirements for utilities along with guidance from knowledgeable entities.
+To estimate the direct fiscal impacts that are based on the overall cost to ratepayers of implementing the bill, JFO used the SEA technical model with adjusted requirements for utilities along with guidance from knowledgeable entities.
 JFO participated in conversations with a Senior Director at SEA; officials at VELCO, and energy experts at RAP.
 More information about why JFO updated the cost estimates is available below.
 For indirect fiscal impacts, JFO relied on the macroeconomic analysis conducted by The Brattle Group for the 2023 Legislative Working Group on Renewable Energy Standard Reform.